mrrfv/MSI-GV62-7rd-Hackintosh-OpenCore/README.md

 ## What works

-- WiFi and Bluetooth
-- Sound (speakers not tested, headphones work without any patches)
-- Touchpad and built-in keyboard
 - Camera
+- Sound and built-in mic - speakers not tested, headphones work without any patches.
+- WiFi and Bluetooth - Ethernet untested, but should work.
+- USB - the macOS installer only boots from USB 2.0
+- Touchpad (see below) and built-in keyboard
-- Integrated graphics (macOS doesn't support NVIDIA graphics cards - if you play games on your laptop, consider dual-booting).
+- Integrated graphics - macOS doesn't support NVIDIA graphics cards - if you play games on your laptop, consider dual-booting.
-- USB (installer only boots from USB 2.0)
 - HiDPI after using [one-key-hidpi](https://github.com/xzhih/one-key-hidpi)
 - FileVault

 ## What doesn't work (and limitations)

 - The NVIDIA GPU is disabled in macOS, only integrated graphics are available (unfixable).
 To help conserve battery, it's automatically disabled when you're on macOS.
-- External monitors (VGA, DisplayPort not tested)
+- External monitors (VGA doesn't work, DisplayPort not tested)
 - If you're dual-booting macOS with Windows, and your Windows installation is encrypted with VeraCrypt, choosing Windows using the OpenCore picker won't do anything, and you'll need to use your BIOS' boot menu.
-- The built-in microphone doesn't work, and headphones might not work if they're plugged in when macOS is booting.
-This might be fixable by using different layout-id's, so TBD.
+- The touchpad can get weird sometimes - I recommend using an external mouse.

 ## Untested